openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 | [/operators/{operatorid}/aircraft/update/{aircraftid}](https://aircraftregistry.herokuapp.com/api/v1/#aircraft-api-update-registered-equipment-post) | POST | write:aircraft write:aircraft:privilaged | - |

 ## Roles
 Below are roles listed as they are developed in the registry.
-In the coming weeks, more roles will be developed as per individual and professional roles in the different organizations mentioned in the [Interested Parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md#interested-parties) section.
+In the coming time, more roles will be developed as per individual and professional roles in the different organizations mentioned in the [Interested Parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-white-paper.md#interested-parties) section.
+These roles and scopes would have to be linked to the registry and

 | Role Name | Applicable Interested Party | Description | Scopes to be assigned | Notes |
 | --- | --- | --- | --- | --- |